Rice black-streaked dwarf virus

 Rice black-streaked dwarf virus (RBSDV) is a plant pathogenic virus of the family Spinareoviridae, causing diseases in rice and maize, causing significant crop losses in East Asian countries.

-Not to be confused with the Southern rice black-streaked dwarf virus, as this virus does not contain the same insect vectors, and is an entirely separate virus.
-The sole transmitter of RBSDV is Laodelphax striatellus, aka the small brown planthopper (SBPH).
+Not to be confused with the southern rice black-streaked dwarf virus, as this virus does not contain the same insect vectors.
+The sole transmitter of RBSDV is Laodelphax striatellus, the small brown planthopper (SBPH).